 Before you book, maybe you have some question about the Inca Trail.

-Huayna Picchu and Machu Picchu mountains not included in our service, it is the extra, in our trek only included the Inca Trail + Machu Picchu citadel.
+Huayna Picchu and Machu Picchu mountains not included in our service, it is the extra, in our trek only included the Inca Trail permits + Machu Picchu ticket.

-In you would like to cancell, please visit our Inca Trail Booking Policies
+In you would like to cancel, please visit our Inca Trail Booking Policies